patrickfav/uber-adb-tools/README.md

 Main features:

-* Wildcard support for package names when uninstalling at the end or middle of the filter string: `com.android.*` or `com.android.*e`
-* Possible to provide multiple packages to uninstall: `com.android.* com.google.* org.wiki*`
+* Process multiple apps with wildcard support for package matching (e.g. `com.android.*` or `com.android.*e`) for features like: uninstalling, stopping, starting, clearing and showing app info
-* Installing multiple apks with one command
+* Installing multiple apks from different locations with one command
-* Installing/Uninstalling on all connected devices
+* All commands can be executed on all connected devices simultaneously
-* Creating a bug report in zip format including screenshot and logcats
+* Fast and easy bug report features with screenshot, logcats, customizable dumpsys logs, pm and more
 * Starting custom activities to log additional information with bug report
-* Force stop process, show app info and clear data of given (multiple) packages on all devices

 Basic usage:

     java -jar uber-adb-tools.jar --install /folder/apks/
     java -jar uber-adb-tools.jar --uninstall com.your.packa*
-    java -jar uber-adb-tools.jar --bugreport ~/adb-logs/
+    java -jar uber-adb-tools.jar --bugreport

 More features: